earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R/explore-units-1.png" title="plot aoi" alt="plot aoi" width="90%" />

-Our SJER `AOI` layer plots nicely.
-Let's next add it as a layer on top of the U.S. states and boundary layers in our basemap plot.
+Your SJER `AOI` layer plots nicely.
+Let's next add it as a layer on top of the U.S. states and boundary layers in your basemap plot.

 ```r